 The following are required to apply for a Guam Driver's License:

-The Military Spouse Residency Relief Act (MSRRA) does not exempt dependents from having to adhere to this rule.
-The dependent having all these documents will surrender their valid license (which will be returned with a hole punched at the expiration year); complete the driver's license application form, have their picture taken, and pay a fee of $25.00 for a valid Guam driver's license.
+The Military Spouse Residency Relief Act does not exempt dependents from having to adhere to this rule.
+The dependent having all these documents will surrender their valid license; complete the driver's license application form, have their picture taken, and pay a fee of $25.00 for a valid Guam driver's license.
 This license is valid for three years.
-(A $45.00 fee may be paid for a five-year license).
+A $45.00 fee may be paid for a five-year license.

 For those who are not staying in Guam for over a year but longer than 30 days, there is the option of an extension that will allow one to keep their out-of-state license longer, for a fee of $25.00 which will have to be submitted and paid for at the Guam Revenue and Taxation office in Barrigada.

-Call the Department of Motor Vehicles Driver's License Branch at 671-635-7651.
+Call the Department of Revenue and Taxation call center at 671-635-1779 for questions.
 Also, you can visit the website and download the application.